pydicom/sendit/docs/anonymize.md

                                            # item_custom_fields: False
 ```

 Note the defaults of the function are mentioned - by default we are including entity custom fields, but not item custom fields.
 We set these defaults by way of setting the variables `entity_custom_fields` to True (meaning we send custom entity fields to DASHER and `item_custom_fields` to False (meaning we don't send item custom fields).
 We originally were sending all of this data to the som DASHER endpoint, primarily with an entity id and timestamp, and then a huge list of `custom_fields` for each item and entity.
 This was a very slow process, and for purposes of searching, it puts a huge burden on DASHER for doing tasks outside of simple identity management.
 We have decided to try a different strategy.
-We send the minimum amount of data to DASHER to get back date jitters and item ids, and then the rest of the data gets put (de-identified) into Google Datastore.
+We send the minimum amount of data to DASHER to get back date jitters and item ids, and then the rest of the data gets put (anonymized) into Google Datastore.

 ### 3. Request
-We now want to give our request to the API and get back a lookup for what the "deidentified" ids are. (eg, an MRN mapping to a SUID).
+We now want to give our request to the API and get back a lookup for what the "anonymized" ids are. (eg, an MRN mapping to a SUID).
 We post one request to the DASHER API, with the unit of "study" as the item, meaning that the request looks like this:

 ```
 {